Skip to page content

 • Most tobramycin levels are a planned non-urgent investigation

-• Tobramycin levels are performed both at CGH and GRH Chemical Pathology – please send requests using green Chemistry request forms to avoid delays in sample receipt and analysis
+• Tobramycin levels are performed both at GRH Chemical Pathology – please routinely request Tobramycin levels electronically in Sunrise - send requests and collected specimens directly to Chemical Pathology (not Microbiology) to avoid delays in sample receipt and analysis

 When to test